Lunarcadamer/SLIN/Cheatersheet.md

 ### Webalizer for Apache (Section 6)
 Doesn't seem too important, refer to tutorial for more info.

+### Swatchdog for Log Monitoring (Section 7)
+Doesn't seem too important, refer to tutorial for more info.

+### Finding files based on specific criteria (Section 8)
+Doesn't seem too important, refer to tutorial for more info.

+### Listing open files
+`lsof +D /tmp` to list open files in the /tmp directory
+`lsof -ni` to list files opened by network-related processes

+### Using AIDE
+AIDE is a file integrity checking software
+`yum install aide` to install AIDE
+`/etc/aide.conf` Configuration file

+`aide --init --config /etc/aide.conf` Create baseline database, may take awhile
+`mv /var/lib/aide/aide.db.new.gz /var/lib/aide/aide.db.gz` Rename to use it
+`aide --check --config /etc/aide.conf` To run a check and compare with the baseline database.

+### Getting usage statistics
+`df -T` and `df -Th` for disk space utilization
+`du -sh /home/*` to see how big each user's home directory is

+To see CPU and Disk Utilization:
+`iostat`
+`iostat -N` For logical volume disk utilization
+`iostat -m` To view in MB instead of KB

+To see virtual memory stats:
+`free -m`
+`vmstat`
+`vmstat -s`

+Summary of CPU activity:
+`sar`
+`sar -f /var/log/sa/filename | less` To view log files, log files are created daily
+`sar -n DEV` to view network statistics

+### Settings Process Limits (Section 12)
+**Could be important refer to slides for best answer**

+### Process Accounting
+`yum install psacct` Install the psacct package

+`ac -dp` to view daily connect times for each user
+`lastcomm <username>` to view information about the most recent commands run by the selected user

 # Mock Test Paper for Reference
 Suggested solutions for SLIN Revision Questions for End of Semester Practical Test